 Start Up Assets for a Business

-Start up assets are part of start-up costs and are the amounts which you need to spend on long term assets such as land, buildings, equipment, and plant and machinery, and inventory to get the new business up and running, ready to start producing and selling goods and services.
+Start up assets are part of start-up costs.
+They are the amounts which you need to spend on assets such as land, buildings, equipment, and plant and machinery, and inventory to get the new business up and running, ready to start producing and selling goods and services.

 What you define as start up assets is completely a matter of opinion.
-Normally for example a business might need to purchase office furniture, computers, plant and machinery to get the business started.
-At some point, the business is operating and trading, and further expenditure on long term assets is not defined as part of startup assets.
+Normally for example a business might need to purchase office furniture, computers, plant and machinery to start the business.
+Subsequently the business is operating and trading, and further expenditure on assets is not defined as part of startup assets.

 Start Up Assets in the Financial Projection

-Having estimated business start up assets, they need to be included in the financial projections template.
-How they are included depends on whether they occur before or after the date the financial projection is started.
+Having estimated business startup assets, they need to be included in the financial projections template.
+Whether the startup assets occur before or after the financial projection start date determines their method of inclusion.

-We usually recommend business startup assets are estimated and included in the start up costs calculator under the heading of assets.
-This start up assets template also deals with start up expenses and funding, and provides an opening balance sheet for inclusion in the financial projections template.
+We suggest that you estimate the business start-up assets and include them in the start up costs calculator under the heading of assets.
+This start up assets template also deals with start up expenses and funding.
+Additionally it provides an opening balance sheet for inclusion in the financial projections template.

-Having been purchased before the start of the plan the start up assets included here will form the opening assets of the business, and be included in the opening balance sheet under the appropriate category, fixed assets, cash or inventory.
+When you purchase the startup assets before the start of the plan, they become the opening assets of the business.
+You should include them in the opening balance sheet under the proper category, such as fixed assets, cash, or inventory.

-There is however, nothing to stop a business starting the financial projection on day one before incurring any start-up costs, with a zero opening balance sheet and including all the startup business assets under the appropriate headings in the balance sheet for year one.
+There is however, nothing to stop a business starting the financial projection on day one before incurring any startup costs.
+In this case the plan has a zero opening balance sheet.
+All the ‘startup assets’ will be under the appropriate headings in the balance sheet for year one.

-Start up assets forecasting is an art not a science, no one expects you to be able to predict the future, you are making educated guesses based on the information you have available to give a realistic estimate of what you think the start up assets to fund will be.
-Avoid wishful thinking, (add 10-20% to the figure you first thought of), and avoid too much detail in analyzing the types of start up assets you might have.
+Startup assets forecasting is an art not a science.
+No one expects you to be able to predict the future.
+You are making educated guesses based on available information.
+The goal is to provide a realistic estimate of what you think the assets to fund will be.
+Avoid wishful thinking, (add 10-20% to the figure you first thought of).
+Additionally avoid too much detail in analyzing the types of assets you might have.

 Remember, the main aim of this task is to estimate the total start-up costs needed to get the business of the ground and to make sure you have the required funding to pay for them before you start.
-Whether they are included in the financial projection as part of the opening balance sheet or as part of the year one balance sheet is a secondary issue.
+Whether the startup assets appear in the financial projection’s opening balance sheet or the year one balance sheet is a secondary concern.

 What’s the Next Step?

-The next step in producing a five year financial projection for your business plan using our financial projections template is to find the available startup capital needed to help fund the startup costs.
+The next step in producing financials for your business plan is to find the available startup capital needed to help fund the startup costs.